Common name: Lavender

 Science: Experiments conducted on ex or in vivo models have found lavender has anti-inflammatory, anti-oxidant, and analgesic activities (Hajhashemi et al., 2003; Spiridon et al., 2011).
 A large well controlled human study has shown that a patented lavender oil extract is effective against anxiety and it also appears to improve symptoms of depression (Kasper et al., 2014).

-Safety: Lavender is safe, but the essential oil should not be used internally in pregnant women.
+Safety: High, but the essential oil should not be used internally in pregnant women.
 The tincture is best used in small doses.
 The essential oil may be applied undiluted to the skin and not expected to cause problems unless the individual happens to be highly sensitive.

-Dosage: Dose of tincture is 5-30 drops of tincture 2-4 times daily.
+Dosage: Tincture; 5-20 drops of tincture 2-3 times daily.
 A tea may be prepared by taking 1 tsp dried flowers in 8 oz hot water, steep covered for 20 to 30 minutes; take 4 oz three times daily.

 Research on models